zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 For more information, see the [Import certificates article](./import-certificates.md).

-7. When your certificate is already in the keystore, it is ready for use.
+7. When your certificate is in the keystore, it is ready for use.
 Edit your Zowe configuration to reflect the options and settings selected above.

 For more information, see [Use certificates](./use-certificates.md).